 Immediately, close friends responded in support.
 The cycling community rose like a peloton sprinting for the finish line with a million dollars at stake.
 Their close friends Kristin Weber and Matt Davies drove overnight to get to Steamboat.
 The couples were close, racing together, traveling and hanging out for years.
 Says, Matt, “Andy was a hugger, he would give me these big brother type hugs, he was the only male I ever told that I love.”
 Continued Matt, “I always thought If anything ever happened to me, I would want Andy to be the one to help with my kids.
 He is THE capable guy—no idea it would be him and not me.”

-To a person, from race directors Barry Lee or Doug Gordon, to friends like Matt and Kristin or through countless sentiments on social media, Andy helped everyone.
-He was the first one at the race, the last one to leave, the one with room on his truck for that extra bike, or piece of equipment or a beer and a ride home.
+To a person, from race directors Barry Lee or Doug Gordon to friends like Matt and Kristin or through countless sentiments on social media, Andy helped everyone.
+He was the first one at the race, the last one to leave, the one with room on his truck for that extra bike, piece of equipment, or a beer and a ride home.

 Said Doug Gordon, “to say that Andy was “high energy” is the understatement of the century.
 No matter the situation, he was All IN.
 Go for a ride, in.
 Go race, in.
 Go watch Top Gun at Red Rocks, in.
 As soon I met him, we were friends.”

-But for now Karen reflects and gathers pictures for the upcoming memorial on September 20th from 5 to 8pm at the amphitheater in Highlands Ranch.
-The public is welcome and you and can bet there will be plenty of bikes and hardly a car without a bike rack there.
+But for now, Karen reflects and gathers pictures for the upcoming memorial on September 20th from 5 to 8 pm at the amphitheater in Highlands Ranch.
+The public is welcome and you can bet there will be plenty of bikes and hardly a car without a bike rack there.

-The smile they both shared, I can only image, was the smile Andy would have on his face at the end of ride, or when he sat and watched “his” hummingbirds in his backyard or when Jett walked in a room.
-That far off gaze of satisfaction, of wonderment, of a life fulfilled.
+The smile they both shared, I can only imagine, was the smile Andy would have on his face at the end of the ride, or when he sat and watched “his” hummingbirds in his backyard, or when Jett walked into a room.
+That far-off gaze of satisfaction, of wonderment, of a life fulfilled.

 Says Karen, “all the love he gave to everyone, to life, is coming back around.
 I feel so loved and supported and the cycling community has been absolutely incredible.
 It simply speaks to the person Andy was.
-I have learned so much, I take something from everyday like he did, I will be forever grateful.
+I have learned so much, I take something from every day like he did, and I will be forever grateful.
 GET BUSY LIVIN’”